 A topic that has come up a lot in the comments and on the Learning Domestic Discipline social network recently is the idea of maintenance spankings.
-With all the recent discussion about them, we figured now was the right time to discuss maintenance spankings on the Learning Domestic Discipline blog.
-Maintenance spankings provide a way for the HOH to keep the submissive partner on the right track and reconnect, as well as provide a means for the submissive partner to get an emotional release.
+With all the recent discussion about them, we figured now was the right time to discuss maintenance spankings on the blog.
+Maintenance spankings provide a way for the HoH to keep the submissive partner on the right track and reconnect, as well as provide a means for the submissive partner to get an emotional release.
 We’ll explain more in just a moment, but let’s start with what exactly maintenance spankings are.

 What are maintenance spankings?

 Maintenance spankings are light spanking sessions conducted by the head of the household on the submissive partner regularly, without infraction.
 They’re conducted in a very similar manner to how beginner level spankings and warm up spankings are recommended to be done.
 The only major differences are the implement used and the reason behind it.
 It’s recommended the hairbrush or wooden paddle be used when conducting a beginner level spanking, however with maintenance spankings it’s recommended something lighter be used, such as a spanking buddy, a wooden spoon, or the hand.
 A hairbrush would also work, but it wouldn’t be necessary to strike quite as hard as recommended for a beginner level spanking.